top of page

 PCBU duty to consult

-Officers, such as company directors, have a duty to exercise "due diligence" to ensure that the business or undertaking complies with the WHS Act and Regulation and may be personally liable for a breach.
-(Ref Section 27 of the WHS Act.)
+Directors and CEOs must exercise "due diligence" to ensure that the PCBU that they are in control of complies with all the requirements of the WHS Act and WHS Regulation (as well as all industry-specific legislation) and may be personally liable for a breach.
 This includes taking reasonable steps to ensure that the business or undertaking implements processes for complying with the duty to consult workers as well as consulting, co-operating and co-ordinating activities with other duty holders.

 Duties of Workers